 Quanex Building Products Corporation (“Quanex” or the “Company”) is committed in all respects to acting in an environmentally responsible manner and to doing our part to promote sustainability of the Earth and its resources.
 To this end, we focus not only on continually improving our operational practices and processes to minimize our impact on the environment; we also work continuously to develop or improve our products so that we can provide goods that are energy-efficient and environmentally friendly.
 Our commitment is evident in a number of areas.
-Download our 2021 corporate responsibility report
+See our 2021 corporate responsibility report.

-We employ a Quanex-wide director of environmental, health and safety (EHS) who is charged with ensuring that our facilities maintain full compliance with all laws, regulations and governmental permits in the countries, states, and localities where we operate.
-Our EHS director in turn works directly with regional and plant-level EHS leaders to manage the Company’s environmental programs and meet our goal of company-wide compliance.
+We employ a Quanex-wide director of environmental, health and safety (EHS) who is charged with ensuring that our facilities maintain full compliance with all laws, regulations and governmental permits in the countries, states and localities where we operate.
+Our EHS director in turn works directly with regional and plant-level EHS leaders to manage the Company’s environmental programs and meet our goal of companywide compliance.
 Any identified compliance issues are given high priority and corrected as quickly as possible.

 Our environmental compliance efforts are bolstered by an online task alert system that allows our operators and leadership teams to continually track and monitor the completion of necessary environmental tasks.
 If a particular task has not been completed, the system elevates the issue by automatically informing someone at a higher level of authority, promoting visibility of environmental compliance matters and assuring accountability for those charged with ensuring compliance.

-In addition to our day-to-day compliance work, we annually bring together all of our plant managers and leadership teams for a multi-day conference to discuss various issues related to operational excellence and our environmental, health and safety efforts.
+In addition to our day-to-day compliance work, we annually bring together all of our plant managers and leadership teams for a multiday conference to discuss various issues related to operational excellence and our environmental, health and safety efforts.
 This conference promotes enhanced contact and communication among our plant leadership teams so that they can share environmental and safety best practices year-round.

 Environmental Stewardship and Minimizing our Footprint

-We strive to manage our business in a way that minimizes our environmental footprint, and we employ a Quanex-wide director of Environmental, Social & Governance to help guide our efforts in this regard.
+We strive to manage our business in a way that minimizes our environmental footprint, and we employ a Quanex-wide director of Environmental, Social and Governance (ESG) to help guide our efforts in this regard.
 Our PVC extrusion business recycles almost all of its own scrap vinyl and has repurchased and recycled scrap from its customers for many years.
 Recently, a new outlet also has been secured for turning scrap material into a finished good in the form of PVC fence posts.
 Likewise, our cabinets business has partnered with several third parties to recycle or repurpose much of the sawdust and wood chip waste that results from our manufacturing process, often as animal bedding.
 Waste sawdust is also used as a renewable energy biofuel to fire our drying kilns.
 Throughout the business, we look for similar opportunities to avoid contributing waste to our country’s already-overburdened landfills and waste disposal sites, and we utilize continuous improvement and six-sigma techniques to help improve quality and reduce waste both at our own facilities and those of our customers and suppliers.

 We believe that access to safe water and sanitation is a fundamental human right.
 As such, we take steps to reduce our water usage and waste outflows to minimize the impact of our operations on any water sources or freshwater ecosystems that may be near our facilities, and we expect the same of our suppliers.

 Another important avenue to protect our environment is the reduction or elimination of waste, especially hazardous waste.
-Our locations are committed to continuous improvement in reducing waste through recycling programs, improved manufacturing processes, and using waste products as alternative fuels.
+Our locations are committed to continuous improvement in reducing waste through recycling programs, improved manufacturing processes and using waste products as alternative fuels.

 Climate Related Risks and Opportunities

-Quanex is keenly aware of the financial and operational risks that climate-change poses to the overall business and to the world at large.
-However, we also believe that climate change presents several opportunities for business expansion, reduction of financial risks, and improvement in the Company’s overall sustainability.
+Quanex is keenly aware of the financial and operational risks that climate change poses to the overall business and to the world at large.
+However, we also believe that climate change presents several opportunities for business expansion, reduction of financial risks and improvement in the Company’s overall sustainability.

-Below is a list of climate-related metrics that we have recently began to measure on a Company-wide basis as part of our long-term plan to reduce our climate impact.
+Below is a list of climate-related metrics that we have recently began to measure on a companywide basis as part of our long-term plan to reduce our climate impact.

-- Total energy usage.
+- Total energy usage

-- Renewable energy usage.
+- Renewable energy usage

-- Production scrap, overall waste, and associated recycling efforts.
+- Production scrap, overall waste, and associated recycling efforts

-- Scope 1 and Scope 2 Greenhouse Gas Emissions.
+- Scope 1 and scope 2 greenhouse gas emissions